VIHATTeam/OMICALL-Flutter-SDK/README.md

 apply plugin: 'com.google.gms.google-services'
 ```

+Push Notification:

 - Add `google-service.json` in `android/app` (For more information, you can refer <a href="https://firebase.flutter.dev/docs/manual-installation/android">Firebase core</a>)

-- For more setting information, please refer <a href="https://api.omicall.com/web-sdk/mobile-sdk/android-sdk/cau-hinh-sdk">Omicall for Android</a>
+- For more setting information, please refer <a href="https://api.omicall.com/web-sdk/mobile-sdk/android-sdk/cau-hinh-push-notification">Omicall Config Push for Android</a>

 #### iOS: